 The units of standard deviation are the same as the units of your estimated analyte.

-The figure below shows why one standard deviation corresponds to 68% of the occurences, whereas three sigma (standard deviations) covers 99.7%
+The figure below shows why one standard deviation corresponds to 68% of the occurences, whereas three sigma (standard deviations) covers 99.7% the mean account for 95.45%; and three standard deviations account for 99.73%.

-At a particular node in our grid, if we predict a concentration of 50 mg/kg and have a standard deviation of 7 mg/kg, then we can say that we have a $\sim 68\%$ confidence that the actual value will fall between 43 and 57 mg/kg.
+At a particular node in our grid, if we predict a concentration of 50 mg/kg and have a that the actual value will fall between 43 and 57 mg/kg.